How To Refill A Lighter- Mastering the Art of Refilling

 If air is still present, you might not get the tank as full as possible because the air would take up space in the lines.

 Push the lighter refill valve to let the air inside the lines escape.

 You’ll know that there’s no air left because you won’t hear a hissing noise.

 While performing this step, make sure that the lighter is aimed away from your face.

 If lighter fluid sprays, it can be poisonous for the person.

 So, don’t get sprayed with any excess lighter fluid that could be in the lines.

-Keep in mind that any air that’s trapped could also be the reason why your lighter doesn’t work in the first place and that the lines simply need to be bled so that the lighter fluid while you refill valve can be injected into the tank.
+Keep in mind that any air that’s trapped could also be the reason why your lighter doesn’t work.

 When you begin the process of adding lighter fluid, ensure your butane is upside down.

 While this might seem counterintuitive, it’s actually easier to ensure that there are no air bubbles in the lines.